ocaml-sf/learn-ocaml/docs/tutorials/step-2.md

 ## Polymorphic functions : testing several types
 For a polymorphic functions, you may want to test the function with different types.
-To do so, you can concat the result of numerous test functions and encapsulate it in a `Section` with as two arguments : some text and a list of items produced by grade functions.
+To do so, you can concat the result of numerous grading functions and encapsulate it in a `Section` which has two arguments : some text and a list of items produced by grading functions.

 ```ocaml
 open Test_lib